 There is growing anxiety in some quarters that the financial turmoil could undermine the broader US, Canadian and other world economies.
 It’s becoming apparent that government monetary policy won’t get it out of our slow-growth rut.
 Some economists and investors fear that a bout of extended instability in financial markets will threaten to weaken global economies.
 The Globe & Mail concluded, on January 18, 2016 that, “One of the key lessons of the past year is that monetary policy isn’t a cure-all.”

 The successful adoption of these new technologies could boost global productivity by as much as the personal computer and the Internet did during the late 1990s.
-To reduce the current economic anxieties and manage through the, companies must focus on productivity and innovation.
+To reduce the current economic anxieties and manage through the Fourth Industrial Revolution, companies must focus on productivity and innovation.
 Although the root causes of the current economics remains a puzzle it’s time to move beyond the blame and excuses and start looking for solutions and opportunities.
 Everyone has their theories about the driving forces of our current economics, how this situation started and what is necessary to reduce our economic anxiety.
 But these theories are just theories.
 What’s more important is what we can do to manage through this period.

 Rather than be known for your resources, your products and your services, think about how you can be known for your resourcefulness.
 The concept of rebranding is for both countries and organizations.

 Are employees producing a lot of value-added or are they adding little value?
 Does your company understand and invest in the importance of finding new and better ways to create and offer their products and services?
 Is productivity improvement and innovation considered important but little real investment is made in undertaking these critical initiatives?
 Statistically, most companies talk a lot about productivity and innovation and spend their investment dollars on “business as usual”.